 Debt – If your debt is rising, especially high-interest credit card debt, it might be time to adjust your spending so that those balances start to decline again.
 Consider refinancing loans or switching to another credit card with a lower rate.

-Retirement Savings – As part of your financial checkup, you’ll also want to evaluate your contributions to your company 401(k) plan.
+Retirement Savings – You’ll also want to evaluate your contributions to your company 401(k) plan.
 Make sure you are contributing at least enough to get any employer match.
 If you’ve already maxed out your contributions, consider opening up a traditional or Roth IRA.
 This could also be a good time to rebalance your portfolio as needed.
 In general, the closer you are to retirement, the less risk you should be taking with your money.
 Many 401(k) plans offer target-date funds that automatically adjust your risk exposure over time.

-Bank Accounts – Now is a good time to revisit your credit union accounts.
+Bank Accounts – Now is a good time to revisit your JCU accounts.
 Do you have correct access to your accounts?
 Do you need to change beneficiaries?
 Do you have recurring bills you no longer need.